 When ToneConcepts set out to make a new stomp box, it did the unthinkable by asking guitarists what they wanted that was missing from the plethora of pedals already on the market.
 The result is the Distillery pedal, which, despite its name, does not make vodka or whiskey but rather is a clean boost/overdrive pedal that allows guitarists to brew up their own signature tones.

 In this new feature from the August 2014 issue of Guitar World, the guitarists of Avenged Sevenfold, Morbid Angel, Trivium and other metal acts tell how they'll beat the heat and tame the crowds on the season's biggest tours.

 It was at this place called the Nile Underground in Arizona.
 It was a room that holds about 250 people, but there were about 400 people there.
 It was so hot that I sweated into my pickups and they shorted out.
 Back then I didn’t have a backup guitar, because I couldn’t afford one.

 Five years have passed since funk-metal icons Living Colour released a studio album.
 Apparently, the band has decided that’s long enough.
 The New York rockers are currently hard at work at a New Jersey studio, where they’re writing and recording a whole slew of new tunes.

-This video is bonus content related to the May 2014 issue of Guitar World.
+These videos and audio files are bonus content related to the August 2014 issue of Guitar World.
 For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at the Guitar World Online Store.